blockchain99/stock-predict-by-RNN-LSTM/README.md

   0.55495169  0.55676329]

 Now, I need to incorporate Seq2Seq and Recurrent Shop in  this program to tune up the performance at next step.
+StockPredictionRNN

+High Frequency Trading Price Prediction using LSTM Recursive Neural Networks

+In this project we try to use recurrent neural network with long short term memory to predict prices in high frequency stock exchange.
+This program implements such a solution on data from NYSE OpenBook history which allows to recreate the limit order book for any given time.
+Everything is described in our paper: project.pdf

+Project done for course of Computational Intelligence in Business Applications at Warsaw University of Technology - Department of Mathematics and Computer Science

+Data

+To use this program one has to acquire data first.
+We need file openbookultraAA_N20130403_1_of_1 from NYSE.
+It can be downloaded from ftp://ftp.nyxdata.com/Historical%20Data%20Samples/TAQ%20NYSE%20OpenBook/ using FTP.
+Unzip it and copy to folder src/nyse-rnn.

+Installation and usage

+Program is written in Python 2.7 with usage of library Keras - installation instruction To install it one may need Theano installed as well as numpy, scipy, pyyaml, HDF5, h5py, cuDNN (not all are actually needed). -- my version : I installed HDF5 by "sudo apt-get install libhdf5-serial-dev" It is useful to install also OpenBlas.

+sudo pip install git+git://github.com/Theano/Theano.git sudo pip install keras
+We use numpy, scipy, matplotlib and pymongo in this project so it will be useful to have them installed.

+sudo pip install numpy scipy matplotlib pymongo
+To run the program first run nyse.py to create symbols and then main.py (creating folder symbols is necessary):

+cd StockPredictionRNN
+cd src/nyse-rnn
+mkdir symbols
+python nyse.py
+python main.py
+To save data to mongodb one has to install it first mongo install

+Look into the code, it may be necessary to uncomment some lines to enable different features.

+Performance

+To use CUDA and OpenBlas create file ~/.theanorc and fill it with this content:

+[global]
+floatX = float32
+device = gpu1

+[blas]
+ldflags = −L/usr/local/lib −lopenblas

+[nvcc]
+fastmath = True